 The elders are described as being clothed in white raiment indicating purity or cleanliness, and having on their heads crowns of gold, indicating that the elders had been rewarded for victory accomplished.

-The crowns of gold are symbolic of royalty, reigning on throne, authority.
+The Crowns of gold are symbolic of royalty, reigning on the throne; having authority.